fletch3555/LaraMake/README.md

 Laravel doesn't want to _bloat_ their commands with too many flags, so we'll do it for them!

-## Licensing

-Much like the Laravel Framework, this package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Installation

 Require the package with Composer: